mrm987/ComfyUI_Multi_Prompt_Generator/README.md

 - **size_alignment**: 64 is safest.
 Use 64 if you see white edges
 - **LUT files**: Auto-detected from `comfyui-propost/LUTs/` or `models/luts/` folder
 - **Preview**: Check 1st pass result, cancel with Cancel button if not satisfied
+- **Metadata**: Workflow info saved in PNG, can drag back into ComfyUI

 ---